 Checklists for janitors to clean office buildings are a fantastic tool for each and every office!

-Again, checklists are essential, especially when starting your professional janitorial service.
+They are essential, especially when starting your professional janitorial service.
 These lists will allow you to write down the cleaning supplies you are low on AND report any mishaps to the building manager.
+They’re more powerful than just checking off tasks as you move in the building.

 When constructing these customized checklists to clean office buildings, brainstorm these objectives.